walshbr/introduction-to-text-analysis/issues/why_read_with_a_computer.md

 The message a form contains, its text in this case, is fundamentally altered by the technologies that transmit it.
 And we can think about the message in richer ways by studying the materials that translate them.

 This is a book about reading and technology, but not quite in the same way as above.
 Rather than reading *with* about technology, we are going to discuss how we might read *through* technology.
-We will describe how to use technolog
+More specifically, we will talk a lot about the process by which we interpret texts, by which we translate ink on a page into meaning in our minds, and about how computers can tamper with and augment that process.

-> How do computers
+When I was entering graduate school, an older student once said to me that there was a infinite of material that one could read.